Decor Ideas

 What does a turtle mean in feng shui?

-A turtle is usually used to symbolize support, steadiness, protection, and a calmer kind of long-term strength.
+A turtle is used to symbolize support, steadiness, protection, and a calmer kind of long-term strength.

 Where should a feng shui turtle be placed?